liferay/liferay-docs/discover/portal/articles-dxp/110-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository/03-adding-sharepoint-as-a-documents-and-media-repo.markdown

 $$$

 Sweet!
-Now that you've added a SharePoint Repository to @product@'s Documents and Media, you can access and modify SharePoint Library files in your @product@ instance.
+Now that you've added a SharePoint Repository to Documents and Media, you can access and modify SharePoint Library files in your @product@ instance.